Papua New Guinea PM warns opposition not to 'play politics' with China visit

 Australia has offered to increase work opportunities for Tongans in Australia, and export opportunities, he added.

-(Reporting by Kirsty Needham; Additional reporting by Kate Lamb; Editing by Lincoln Feast and Kim Coghill)
+(Reporting by Kirsty Needham; Additional reporting by Kate Lamb and Yew Lun Tian in Beijing; Editing by Lincoln Feast, Kim Coghill and Raju Gopalakrishnan)

 By Kirsty Needham